ilmente/vue-class/docs/03-state-management-and-application-data-flow.md

 > [Vuex actions docs](https://vuex.vuejs.org/guide/actions.html)

 #
-- must be *dispatched*
+- can be *dispatched* or called directly
-- can me sync or async
+- can be sync or async

 ---